-- The locker rooms need to be directly monitored during all team events by one responsible adult, approved and screened by the local organization.
-The adult should supervise conduct, observe behavior, and make sure only approved team personnel and family members are allowed in the locker rooms. - If a coach needs to speak to an individual player in the locker room, the door must remain open or another coach or parent must be present. - Coaches should have a separate place to change and shower.
+- The locker rooms need to be directly monitored during all team events by one responsible coach, approved and screened by CRHA, CAHA and USA Hockey.
+The coach should supervise conduct, observe behavior, and make sure only approved team personnel and family members are allowed in the locker rooms. - If a coach needs to speak to an individual player in the locker room, the door must remain open or another coach or parent must be present. - Coaches should have a separate place to change and shower.
 Coaches are never to be nude among players.